rafaelomodei/carro-autonomo/frontend/README.md

 The easiest way to deploy your Next.js app is to use the [Vercel Platform](https://vercel.com/new?utm_medium=default-template&filter=next.js&utm_source=create-next-app&utm_campaign=create-next-app-readme) from the creators of Next.js.

 Check out our [Next.js deployment documentation](https://nextjs.org/docs/app/building-your-application/deploying) for more details.

+## Skipping Vercel Builds

+This repository includes a `vercel.json` file configured with an ignored build step.
+The `scripts/skip-frontend-build.sh` script stops the Vercel build when no files inside the `frontend` directory changed.
+This helps avoid unnecessary deployments when working on other parts of the project.